alexpriceonline/blog/_posts/2015-10-23-html-css-boilerplate.md

 summary: The boilerplate is a barebones HTML and SCSS starter-kit.
 It makes starting a new web project a breeze and will have you up and coding in minutes.
 date: 2015-10-23T18:21:42+00:00
 author: Alex Price
+meta_description: The FrontendGems boilerplate is a lightweight front-end starter kit project consisting of a simple directory structure and SCSS processing using Gulp.
 layout: post
 permalink: /html-css-boilerplate/
 categories: